 Are you available for health coaching?

 Thank you for your interest, but I’m no longer offering 1:1 health coaching.
 As my blog has grown, I’m now focusing on new and exciting projects related to food and travel.
 If you’re interested in travel advice, please see my ebook, Roaming Free.
-Additionally, I still weave lots of wellness advice throughout my recipes and posts (along with silly stories), so make sure to subscribe.
+Additionally, I still weave lots of healthy living advice throughout my recipes and posts (along with silly stories), so make sure to subscribe.